Outcome statement

 Make sure workers understand:

-• how to use the system* to manage feedback* and complaints* you receive when delivering care and services to older people.
+- how to use the system to manage feedback and complaints you receive when delivering aged care services to older people.

 The guidance for Outcomes 2.8 and 2.9 has more information on workforce planning and human resource management.